 12.1 Where employees have exercised their statutory right to become members of the Local Government Pension Scheme, the Council is required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
 The Council contributes to the Local Government Pension Scheme for all its employees equally.
 The rate of contribution is set by Actuaries advising the Lancashire Pension Fund and is reviewed on a triennial basis.
-For 2019/20 the employer contribution rate will be 16.5%, until the next triennial actuarial review.
-In addition a lump sum payment is made as a contribution towards the Ribble Valley share of the deficit on the pension fund.
+From the 2023/24 financial year, the employer contribution rate was set at 14.7% until the next triennial actuarial review.
+In addition, a lump sum payment is made as a contribution towards the Ribble Valley share of the deficit on the pension fund.

-The employee contribution rates, which are defined by statute, as at 1 April 2018 are:
+The employee contribution rates, which are defined by statute, as at 1 April 2025 are: